Water flosser tips

 Water Flossing

-Water flossers, such as those offered by Water Pik, Inc., use a jet of water to remove plaque and debris from around and in between teeth.
+Water flossers use a jet of water to remove plaque and debris from around and in between teeth.

-Water flossing can remove up to 99% of plaque from treated areas, and for many users it is the most comfortable method of flossing.
+The WATERPIK water flosser removes up to 99.9% of plaque bacteria from treated areas, and for many users it is the most comfortable method of flossing.
 Water flossers are also highly versatile: Customizable tips can allow for cleaning around oral inserts such as braces or dental implants, which can be difficult with other types of flossing.

 Frequency